[Updated Post for 2025: Trends and Latest Research]

 Why this skill is important:

 Customers are more demanding than ever.
 They have more power than they used to.
 They are smarter and have higher expectations than ever before.
-After all, we taught them! ~ Hyken
+While around 59% of clients still favor using self-service tools for straightforward issues, it means their expectations are higher when they need to speak with a CSR. ~ HelpCrunch (2024)

 10. Attention to Detail/Accuracy